Dr. Jade Munslow Ong

 Olive Schreiner and her circles, fin de siècle literatures and cultures, colonial and postcolonial texts and contexts (particularly from Southern Africa), world literature; postcolonial ecocriticism, animals and the environment in literature, African modernism; gender and sexuality in nineteenth- and twentieth-century literature and culture

-Modules convened: Victorian Literature (level 5); Gender, Race and Empire at the fin de siècle (level 5); Post/colonial African Literatures (level 6); Dissertations (level 6); Writing Sex and Gender (MA).
+As module convenor: World Literature and the Environment (level 5); Post/colonial African Literatures (level 6); Dissertations (level 6); Writing Sex and Gender (MA).

 My research interests combine three overlapping areas: global modernisms, empire and the postcolonial; animals and the environment in world literature; and political radicalism in creative communities.
 Most of my work to date has focused on these issues in relation to Olive Schreiner (2014, 2017, 2018, 2021) and other Southern African writers (2020), though I have also addressed these concerns in relation to Rwandan graphic novels (2016) and the early fiction of H.G.
 Wells (2019).

-I am Principal Investigator on a three-year AHRC-funded research project (Jan 2021-Jan 2024) that aims to examine South African literary modernism and its connections from the nineteenth century to the present day.
-As part of this project, I am working on a co-edited collection with project Co-I, Prof Andrew van der Vlies, titled Olive Schreiner in the World: Contemporaries and Legacies.
+I am Principal Investigator on a three-year AHRC-funded research project (Jan 2021-Mar 2024) that aims to examine South African literary modernism and its connections from the nineteenth century to the present day.
+As part of this project, I have published articles on Virginia Woolf reading Olive Schreiner (2022), and decolonising the English Literature A-Level (2021).
+I am currently working on a co-edited collection with project Co-I, Prof Andrew van der Vlies, titled Olive Schreiner in the World: Contemporaries and Legacies (forthcoming with Edinburgh University Press, 2023), and a monograph, tentatively entitled South African Bloomsbury.

 - BA Hons English Literature and Language